philiplackmaker/portfolio-2018/src/pages/blog/15-08-2018/index.md

 cover_image: "./building-this-site.jpg"
 ---

-👋🏻 Weclome to my new blog and site 👋🏻
+👋🏻 Welcome to my new blog and site 👋🏻
 <br><br>
-This is the first blog I have had running on my site and this is the first proper.
-I wanted to start the blog with writing about building this site but if you search for ‘Building your Gatsby site’, there are loads of blog posts written by proper developers about how they did it so if you want to learn more of the process.
+This is the first blog section I have had running on my site and this is the first post🤞.
+I wanted to start the blog with writing about building this site but if you search for ‘Building your Gatsby site’, there are loads of blog posts written bby developersabout their process.
+I wanted to take a different slant and focus on my journey to learning to code.
 <br><br>
-**I recommend these resources which helped me as this post will probably not help you solve a GraphQL problem.**
+**I recommend these resources.
+They helped me build this site.**
 <br><br>

 - [Gatsby.org](https://www.gatsbyjs.org) site is great and has loads of really good [tutorials](https://www.gatsbyjs.org/tutorial/) on how to start building a site with Gatsby.